erikberglund/erikberglund.github.io/_posts/2018-04-28-MDM_Protocol_Reference_Changelog.markdown

 The [Mobile Device Management Protocol Reference](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef) page is not really meant for [#macadmins](https://twitter.com/hashtag/macadmins) as it's a reference for MDM developers.
 But I still wanted to put it here for anyone insterested in the world of MDM.

-Also, the script is currently only tested agains the [Mobile Device Management Protocol Reference](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef) page, so I would expect a few more tweaks are neccesseary until it's truly against Apples site design.
+Also, the script is only tested against the [Mobile Device Management Protocol Reference](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef) page, so I would expect a few more tweaks to be neccesseary until it's truly generic against Apple's site design.
 But it's a good start.

 I will probably updated the Profile reference page using this new script in the future.